Gin guide: everything you need to know about this fascinating distillate

 The distillation of gin

-The distillation takes place in copper stills that can be discontinuous for smaller and more valuable productions or with continuous distillation, like the Coffey still, proving very valid and efficient, especially when high quantities of product are at stake.
+The distillation takes place in copper stills that can be discontinuous for smaller and more valuable productions or continuous, like the Coffey still, proving very valid and efficient, especially when high quantities of product are at stake.

 What does gin taste like?

 Gin is a resinous distillate, intense and peppery, with a solid ethereal charge.
-Spices, ginger, cardamom, flowers, and citrus fruits arrive later, round off, and soften the abrupt masculinity of gin.
+Spices, ginger, cardamom, flowers, and citrus fruits come in later to round out and soften gin’s strong, sharp masculinity.
 Even the most refined and elegant gins are never soft or redundant.
 It is a distillate that has not lost its soul of steel.
 The mouth is sharp, spicy, and has aromatic tones that push on the palate.
 Indeed, it is no longer the turpentine water of the past, and everyone tries to make a more velvety product, but do not expect softness or roundness.

 The botanicals: the DNA of gin

-As mentioned, the botanicals vary according to the needs and preferences of the producer; however, there are some recurring ingredients that you will often find and are responsible for the classic fragrance-flavor of the gin.
-Among the most popular aromatics in the London Dry Gin we can find juniper, cardamom, coriander, lemon and orange peel, pepper, angelica, grapefruit, and lavender.
-Other botanicals on the rise are flowers, roses, wild berries such as rowan, licorice, anise, (Cervia) salt, Salicornia, black tea, and who knows how many more will come out.
+As mentioned, the botanicals vary according to the needs and preferences of the producer; however, there are some recurring ingredients that you will often find and that are responsible for the classic fragrance and flavor of the gin.
+Among the most popular aromatics in London Dry Gin, we can find juniper, cardamom, coriander, lemon and orange peel, pepper, angelica, grapefruit, and lavender.
+Flowers, roses, wild berries such as rowan, licorice, anise, (Cervia) salt, Salicornia, black tea, and who knows how many more are on the rise.

 10 great gin cocktails you have to try

 Gin is the king of cocktails: many of the most iconic cocktails are gin-based.
-Just think of some excellent aperitifs like Gin Tonic, Paradise, Tom Collins, Heidi, Bramble, Negroni, Gin Fizz, French 75, Tuxedo, Dry Martini, Bronx, White Lady.
+Just think of some excellent aperitifs like Gin Tonic, Paradise, Tom Collins, Heidi, Bramble, Negroni, Gin Fizz, French 75, Tuxedo, Dry Martini, Bronx, and White Lady.